 Sometimes advertising is the last thing you want to think about when running your own business.
-There are a catalogue of mistakes you can make but forgetting about advertising is certainly one of them.
+There is a catalogue of mistakes you can make but forget about advertising is certainly one of them.
 If your competitors are advertising and you’re not, then right away you’re doing yourself a disservice.
-The trick is to not blow through lots of money going through a blanket approach, but to really zone in on what kinds of advertising will be most effective for you and your business.
-You may be surprised, but in most cases it’s a clear mixture of the two.
+The trick is to not blow through lots of money going through a blanket approach but to really zone in on what kinds of advertising will be most effective for you and your business.
+You may be surprised, but in most cases, it’s a clear mixture of the two.
 Going for one over the other may make sense in some cases but always consider both.
-As a creative copywriter I create advertising copy for a wide variety of clients.
 Let’s look at how some others attract their marketing strategy.

 If you’ve got your own website from which you sell most of your products or services, then you’ll want to get the website to appear quite high on search engines like Google and Bing.
 It isn’t easy, especially when you’re up against big competitors, but looking toward SEO agencies can help so long as you have the money to lay down.
 It’s almost unavoidable.
 A key is to ensure your website is full of quality content.
 Do this and you’ll start to get more hits.
 Another way is to solicit reviews.
 Get customers to review your content and put it on your website.
 In the same vain ask industry experts for their own opinion.
 You’ll be giving away your product for free but the publicity will be worth it (so long as they like it).
 They will likely publish a review in their own magazine or website, giving you some free advertising from a trusted individual.